OliverG314/UKCrimeAnalysis/README.md

 # Exploratory analysis
 Exploring the data involved looking for trends over time within and between regions.
 For a fair comparison of regions, values were divided by the population in that area.

-Values across all regions were also compared to identify any regional trends.
+Values across all regions were also compared to identify any regional trends/regions of interest.

 # Visualisations
 3 types of plots were generated, each allowing multiple variables to be explored.